Preview Changes will not be visible to customers until published.

 • For example, you may notice that a credit union’s operating expense ratio is higher than its peers.
 While a lower ratio might seem better, there are a lot of other factors to consider like the number of branches, the complexity of their business operations, and their geography.

-Star-based Rating System:
+Star-Based Rating System:

 Star ratings are assigned based on a performance percentile, outlined below: